November is the time to get outdoors and enjoy the pleasant temperatures and clear days without the overwhelming humidity of the summer months.

 Hong Kong Christmas and Holiday Events

 Hong Kong Chrismtas and Holiday events sponsored by the Hong Kong Tourism Board kick-off late November/early December and run up until

 the New Year's Countdown on January 1st.

-Other events include light installations and interactive displays along the waterfront, and of course, all shopping malls and hotels will go all out with their displays and holiday events.
+Highlights of this magical season are the myriad of light installations, interactive displays along the waterfront, and of course, all shopping malls and hotels that go all out with their fabulous arrangements and holiday events.

 When?: Mid-November to early January